 Setting up Coverage Filters

-By default, dotCover provides built-in filters for system assemblies.
+By default, dotCover provides built-in filters for assemblies from other solutions and system assemblies.
 You cannot view or edit these filters.
-However, if you need to disable these filters, clear the Filter out system and auxiliary assemblies check box on the page of dotCover options.
+However, if you need to disable these filters, use the Predefined coverage filter option on the page of dotCover options.

 Viewing and modifying coverage filters

 There are two scopes for coverage filters:

 All Solutions - global filters that apply to all solutions in your computer.

 Current Solution - per-solution filters that apply to the current solution.
 You can share these filters with your team; see Sharing coverage filters for details.

 You can view and edit coverage filters in the Coverage Filters dialog.
 To open this dialog, do one of the following: